jtlapp/percent-tags/docs/syntax.md

 A 'content block' is a series of one or more lines of text.

 Each line tag occupies an entire line of text and possibly subsequent lines but doesn't contribute to the text of the content block.
 They

+Line tags in ambient sections do not necessarily attribute the entire ambient section.
+That depends on the enclosing syntax.

 ## Line Tags